 - Intimidation: Applies on checks to coerce through physical force, threats, or scare tactics.

 Reaction is used to determine your starting initiative in combat and in other situations where reaction speed is critical, such as avoiding traps or explosions, or catching a falling object before it hits the ground.
-When used for initiative, it is paired with Perception, but for most other uses it relies on Speed.
+When used for initiative, it is paired with Perception, but for most other uses it relies on Dexterity or Speed.

 - Evasion: Applies on checks to avoid dangerous objects or effects in an area.